 On August 6, 2003, the NMPA promulgated the Administration of Quality of Drug Clinical Practice (the "GCP") to improve the quality of clinical trials.
-On February 19, 2004, the NMPA issued the Circular on Measures for Certification of Drug Clinical Institutions (Trial), providing that the NMPA is responsible for the certification of clinical trial institutions nationwide and that the NHFPC is responsible for the certification of clinical trial institutions within its duties.
+On February 19, 2004, the NMPA issued the Circular on Measures for Certification of Drug Clinical Institutions (Trial), providing that the NMPA is responsible for the certification of clinical trial institutions nationwide and that the NHFPC is responsible for the certification of clinical trial institutions nationwide and that the NHFPC is responsible for the certification of clinical trial institutions within its duties.
 The NMPA requires that the different phases of clinical trials in China receive ethics committee approval prior to the approval of the clinical trials and that the clinical trials shall comply with GCP.
 Under the Circular on Measures for Certification of Drug Clinical Institutions (Trial), the NMPA and the NHFPC shall decide whether an institution is qualified for undertaking pharmaceutical clinical trials upon evaluating the institution's organizational administration, research personnel, equipment and facilities, management system and standard operational rules.
 Pursuant to the Circular on Measures for Certification of Good Laboratory Practice for Non-clinical Laboratory, a Good Laboratory Practice Certification will be issued by the NMPA if all the relevant requirements are satisfied, which will also be published on the NMPA's website.
 Pursuant to the Opinions on Deepening the Reform of the Evaluation and Approval System and Inspiring Innovation of Drugs and Medical Devices and Equipment, the accreditation of the institutions for drug clinical trials shall be subject to record-filing administration.
 The conduct of clinical trials must adhere to the Good Laboratory Practice, and the protocols must be approved by the ethics committees of each study site.